-Are you dreaming of having a Jeep rooftop tent and driving off into the wilderness and setting up camp?
+Are you dreaming of Jeep Tent Camping, driving off into the wilderness, and setting up camp?
 We’ll help you understand the ins and outs of choosing a rooftop tent for your Jeep and what options are available to satisfy your mission based on your vehicle type.

 Know your mission

-Are you a heavy duty rock crawler who may camp sometimes?
+Are you a heavy-duty rock crawler who may camp sometimes?
 Are you an Overland dreamer and using four-wheel drive to explore and camp in the backcountry?
-Knowing your mission will help you narrow down your choices and set you off on the right foot for enjoying your rooftop tent.
+Knowing your mission will help you narrow down your choices and set you off on the right foot to enjoy your rooftop tent.

 If you’re into rock crawling, then a lower center of gravity may be better than adding additional weight to the top of your Jeep, but if you’re into overland camping, then a roof-mounted tent or a trailer towed tent would satisfy your mission.

 There are no absolutes here; both install options are great but be aware of how extreme your mission will get and that having 200lbs on your roof or a heavy trailer behind you will impact your capability and performance.

 If you drive any Jeep besides a Jeep Wrangler, you’re in luck.
 Your roof rating for a dynamic and static weight load can hold quite a few rooftop tent options.
 Your only additional cost is the actual roof rack rails and rail feet (if needed).

 Jeep Wranglers don’t certify the roof for a roof rack systems weight.
 This fact alone was a huge factor of my choice to go with a trailer towed tent vs. installing an RTT on the roof of my Jeep Wrangler.